radditude/radditude.github.io/README.md

-# radditude.github.io
+# cjhor.to/n/

-Jekyll-powered personal landing page
+My personal landing page, powered by Jekyll

 ---

-### Install and Test
+### Setup

-1. Download or clone repo
+After cloning the repo:
-2. cd to the proper folder
+1. `bundle install`
-3. `bundle install`
+0. `bundle exec jekyll serve`
-4. `bundle exec jekyll serve`
+		a.
+Or, to enable hot reloading: `bundle exec jekyll serve --livereload`
-5. Visit `localhost:4000` in your browser
+0. Visit `localhost:4000` in your browser